 Who might benefit from the use of PICSI?

 Research indicates the following patient groups may benefit from the use of PICSI:

 - Poor embryo development in previous ICSI attempts

 - High levels of sperm DNA damage (identified from SCSA testing)

 - Reduced sperm motility

-ICSI is used in conjunction with an IVF cycle and has a cost of approximately $300-$400 (after Medicare rebates have been claimed).
+ICSI is used in conjunction with an IVF cycle and has an additional cost of approximately $600-$650 (after Medicare rebate have been claimed).

 Our nurses and administrative staff are experts in explaining all of the costs involved and navigating the Medicare Safety Net scheme and can also provide you with current costs.
 If you have any questions regarding ICSI costs, please call 1800 111 483 or send us an email.